CreamElDudJafar/StaticYellow/README.md

 - Rosie- for the Nurse Joy, Jenny, Yellow back picture.
 - SteppoBlazer- Fixing the Unused Song.
 - Porygondolier- Pokedex Remember Position
-- PokeFanMarcel- For the Nurse Joy SS Anne room, LAND,WATER, ROD Pokedex Area function, Running sprites and the code to make the EXP ALL a key item that can turn on or off
+- PokeFanMarcel- For the Nurse Joy SS Anne room, LAND,WATER, ROD Pokedex Area function, SS Anne Map Icon, Running sprites and the code to make the EXP ALL a key item that can turn on or off
 - RainbowMetalPigeon/ExtremeYellow- Space code for Bank 1E, Surrender in battle option, and Pikachu Flying Animation.
 Also for 3rd character/gender tutorial AND FOR CREATING THE HARDEST GEN 1 YELLOW HACK EVER.
 BUT I LOVE PLAYING IT
 - RainbowDevs/Pokemon Brown- Another awesome Gen 1 hack.
 Some Pokemon Sprites were taken from Brown and added into this game.
 - BYRAX- FOR THE BOXART FOR ALL THE GBC/GBA GAMES.
 ALSO TESTING THE GAME MULTIPLE TIMES AS WELL.